 In the event that the product is approved abroad, list the countries where it is approved and for how long.
 In this case, it is helpful to provide copies of the package insert(s) under separate tab.
 (Tabs are discussed below.)

 4. Format your application so that it is user friendly.
-After addressing the nine required items, provide a bibliography displayed in a related fashion as shown in the text of your document.
+After addressing the eight required items, provide a bibliography displayed in a related fashion as shown in the text of your document.
 This is described below.
 Usually references within the application are cited numerically with superscripts.
 In this case, provide the bibliography with the corresponding numeric superscripts, 1 through “n.”
 References need to be separated by a tabbed divider—colored sheets of paper placed between references are not functional.
 Place a copy of the first reference cited behind tab “1,” and so on.